KhartesViewer/khartes/README.md

 * You need to be working in one of the two top windows in the Data Slices area.

-The auto-segmentation algorithm will automatically create new nodes, going as far as it can within the current view; this may not be all the way to the boundary, if the data is more complicated than the algorithm can handle.
+The auto-extrapolation algorithm will automatically create new nodes, going as far as it can within the current view; this may not be all the way to the boundary, if the data is more complicated than the algorithm can handle.
 Note that it will not venture beyond the area that is visible in the Data Slice.